Addiction, abuse, misuse, and diversion

 - Providing patient and/or caregiver with the Medication Guide

-- Reviewing the Opioid REMS Patient Counseling Document with the patient and/or caregiver at the time of prescribing
+- Reviewing the Opioid REMS Patient Counseling Guide with the patient and/or caregiver at the time of prescribing